 Veeam Backup for Google Cloud does not include snapshots created manually in the snapshot chain and does not apply the configured retention policy settings to these snapshots.
-This means that the snapshots are kept in your Google Cloud environment unless you remove them manually, as described in section Removing Backups and Snapshots.
+This means that the snapshots are kept in Google Cloud Storage unless you remove them manually, as described in section Removing Backups and Snapshots.

 To manually create a cloud-native snapshot of a VM instance, do the following:

 - Navigate to Resources > VM.

 - Select the necessary instance and click Take Snapshot Now.

 For a VM instance to be displayed in the list of available instances, it must reside in any of the regions added to a backup policy as described in section Creating Backup Policies.

 - Specify a service account whose permissions Veeam Backup for Google Cloud will use to create the snapshot.

 For a service account to be displayed in the list of available accounts, it must be added to Veeam Backup for Google Cloud as described in section Adding Service Accounts.

 - Choose whether you want to assign labels to the created snapshot: